 The Yorkshire Poll Tax Rolls of 1379 included: A. Robert Cademan.; J. Thomas Cademain; Robertus Cadman; and Ricardus Caddeman.

-Important Dates for the Codman family
+Early History of the Codman family

 This web page shows only a small excerpt of our Codman research.
 Another 149 words (11 lines of text) covering the years 1270, 1590, 1661, 1590, 1620, 1623 and 1626 are included under the topic Early Codman History in all our PDF Extended History products and printed products wherever possible.